 - If you're sick, stay home and take care of yourself.
 Because you need it, and also because others don't need to get sick.
 If you're sick, reschedule your meetings and participants for the day (or the next couple of days) as soon as you can. - You aren't expected to come into lab on weekends and holidays, and you aren't expected to stay late at night.
 You are expected to get your work done (whatever time of day you like to do it).
-It is helpful to obey core hours (9-17) so interaction can take place. - Show up to your meetings, You do not have to be in at 9am every day - just show up for your commitments, and work the hours you need to work to get stuff done. - Keep the lab and your office tidy.
+It is helpful to obey core hours (9-17), so interaction can take place.

+- Use your lawfully established right to take vacations to get your head clear.
+If you do, let me and Gabi know, so we are aware and have an overview of who is where. - Show up to your meetings, You do not have to be in at 9am every day - just show up for your commitments, and work the hours you need to work to get stuff done. - Keep the lab and your office tidy.
 No eating in the lab.
 Put lab equipment back where you found it.
-Keep common areas uncluttered. - I respond usually well to emails or to chat on rocket chat or on slack - Don't bring your laptop to group meetings if it can be avoided.
-If you have to do work don't do it during group meetings.
+Keep common areas uncluttered. - If you really have to do pressing work don't do it during group meetings.
+Don't bring your laptop to group meetings if it can be avoided (and if you do, please use it only in the context of the talk).
 Keep your mobile phone in your pocket during meetings.